Consent

 How could you or others benefit from this study?

-Participants should not expect to receive a direct benefit from taking part in this study.
+Participants should not expect a direct benefit from participating in this study.

-Benefits to society include reaching a better understanding of the challenges leaders in higher education face mitigating the risks of generative AI tools in the institution.
+Benefits to society include reaching a better understanding of the challenges leaders in higher education face mitigating the risks of generative AI tools in the institution, which may guide higher education leaders in encouraging academic honesty, preserving critical thinking, and establishing clear generative AI expectations.

 What risks might you experience from being in this study?